 "Sure!
-Make your backups! please don't trade or give this program to someone else.
+Make your backups! . . .
+But . . . cue the violins . . . please don't trade or give this program to someone else.
 I worked literally hundreds of hours on TNF, and it sells for a fair price.
-Who knows, you may write a really nice program yourself one day that you'll want to market - and you probably wouldn't want it traded out of profitability."
+Who knows, you may write a really nice program yourself one day that you'll want to market -- and you probably wouldn't want it traded out of profitability."

 I've lost track of whatever happened to TNF and Shoestring Software, (is this a case of a software bankruptcy because of lack of copy protection?) but the program was creative, worked, and was sold for a fair price.
 Similarly Bert Kersey's Beagle Bros. packages and Penguin Software's mostly unprotected stuff.
-Beagle Bros. and Penguin (both companies named after animals of sorts ...hmmmmmmm) have stuck to their policies for a while, so I assume that not putting on locks helps more than piracy hurts.
+Beagle Bros. and Penguin (hoth after animals of companies named sorts ... hmmmmmmmm) have stuck to their policies for a while, so I assume that not putting on locks helps more than piracy hurts.
 It is also important to note that, as with Shoestring, both companies give honest and visible value for the dollar.